Dr Frances Healey

 Role:Non-executive Director and Chair of the Quality Committee

 What I do

 My role on the Board is to hold the Chief Executive and her Executive Team to account for the delivery of the organisation’s strategic aims and objectives.
-I attend the Quality Committee and the Audit Committee.
+I chair the Quality Committee, and I am a member of the Audit Committee.